flutter/website/src/content/ui/interactivity/focus.md

 This allows focus nodes to persist between builds of the widget tree.
 Together, these objects form the focus tree data structure.

-These nodes act as a somewhat opaque handle.
-To focus a descendant widget,
-an ancestor widget can use this handle to call the `requestFocus()` method.
+These widgets act as a somewhat opaque handle.
+To focus a descendant widget, an ancestor widget can use this handle to call the `requestFocus()` method.
 The ancestor widget can also request that Flutter give focus to a descendant widget.
-If setting other attributes on the focus node like `onKey` or `skipTraversal`, use the [`Focus.withExternalFocusNode`][] or [`FocusScope.withExternalFocusNode`][] constructors This avoids an accidental reset of the attributes.
+If setting other attributes like `onKey` or `skipTraversal`, use the [`Focus.withExternalFocusNode`][] or [`FocusScope.withExternalFocusNode`][] constructors.
+This avoids an accidental reset of the attributes, which the `Focus` and `FocusScope` widget otherwise manage.

 ### Follow focus best practices